bkuhlmann/auther/README.md

 The [Auther::Account](app/models/auther/account.rb) is a plain old Ruby object that uses ActiveRecord validations to aid in form/credential validation.
-This model could potentially be replaced with a database-backed object (would require controller customization)...but you might want to question if you have outgrown the use of this gem and need a different solution altogether.
+This model could potentially be replaced with a database-backed object (would require controller customization)...but you might want to question if you have outgrown the use of this gem and need a different solution altogether if it comes to that.

 ## Views